averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ![2024 01 11 17H23 45](/assets/images/auth-series-2/2024-01-11_17h23_45.png)

-After that, add a new scope, give it name -> **Access.Read** and fill other informations like Title and Description like in the screenshot below.
+After that, add a new scope, give it name -> **Access.Read** and fill other information like Title and Description like in the screenshot below.

 ![2024 01 11 17H25 22](/assets/images/auth-series-2/2024-01-11_17h25_22.png)